 Royal Racing Club Boitsfort is an amateur football club from the Belgian capital of Brussels, who are believed to have been formed in 1914.
 Like many football clubs in the country, Boitsford have a convoluted history owing to mergers and name changes.

-On August 28th 1985 a new club, Racing Club Brussels was formed to compete in provincial football.
-In 1989 Racing merged with SK Watermael, a club in the south of the city, and taking the name SK Racing Club Brussels.
+On August 28th 1985, a new club, Racing Club Brussels, was formed to compete in provincial football.
+In 1989, Racing merged with SK Watermael, a club in the south of the city, and took the name SK Racing Club Brussels.

-In 1991 SK Racing Club Brussels merged with RRC Boitsfort, and taking the full name of Royal Racing Club of Boitsfort.
+In 1991, SK Racing Club Brussels merged with RRC Boitsfort and took the full name of Royal Racing Club of Boitsfort.
 Boitsfort is the adjoining district with Watermael.
-The club moved into the Stade Des 3 Tilleuls.
+The club moved into the Stade Des Trois Tilleuls.

-In 2008-09 RRC Boitsfort ended in fourth position in Brabant 2ème Provinciale Série C before switching across to Serie A for 2010-11 from where the team put in several seasons of mid table finishes.
+In 2008-09, RRC Boitsfort ended in fourth position in Brabant 2 Provinciale Série C before switching across to Serie A for 2010-11, from where the team put in several seasons of mid-table finishes.

-Boitsfort finished the 2017-18 season in fourth place which was enough to win promotion which was consolidated with eleventh the following campaign.
-The team ended the truncated 2019-20 season second from bottom in the table.
+Boitsfort finished the 2017-18 season in fourth place, which was enough to win promotion, which was consolidated with eleventh place the following campaign.
+The team ended the truncated 2019-20 season second from bottom in the table, which saw the team relegated.

-Royal Racing Club Boitsfort will play in the in Brabant 1ème Provinciale Séries ACFF/BXL in the 2020-21 season.
+Royal Racing Club Boitsfort will play in the 2 Provinciale A Brabant in the 2025-26 season.

 My visit